modedevteam/mode/README.md

 # Mode

 Mode writes code automatically with no manual approval or merge steps.
-It lets you connect directly to your favorite language models, and instantly upgrade to the latest models without delays or extra costs.
-Mode has no third-party servers, token limits, or upgrade fees.
+It lets you connect directly to your favorite language models, and instantly upgrade to the latest models.
+Mode is open-source, has no third-party servers, token limits, or upgrade fees.
 Try it out today!

 ### 🌟🌟 Weekly Highlight 🌟🌟